donaldRwilliams/vICC/paper.md

     This model has a spike and slab on the random effects standard deviation in the scale model which captures between-group variability in the within-group variances.
 This provides a PIP that there is variation in the within-group variances.
-In the context of reliability, a large PIP indicates that measurement invariance does not hold, given there are group-level differences in so-called measurement error.

 3.  `pick_none`: